embroider-build/embroider/rfc.0.md

 Packager creates an escape hatch from the existing ember-cli build that is supposed to provide a foundation for many of the same features enabled by this design.
 The intention was correct, but in my opinion it tries to decompose the build along the wrong abstraction boundaries.
 It follows the existing pattern within ember-cli of decomposing the build by feature (all app javacript, all addon javascript, all templates, etc) rather than by package (everything from the app, everything from ember-data, everything from ember-power-select, etc), which puts it into direct conflict with the Prebuilt Addons RFC.

 The API that packager provides is also incomplete compared with this design.
 For example, to take the packager output and build it using Webpack, Rollup, or Parcel still requires a significant amount of custom code.
-Whereas taking a collection of v2 formatted Ember packages and building them with any of those tools requires very little custom code.
-TODO: link to hopefully more than one working example.
+Whereas taking a collection of v2 formatted Ember packages and building them with any of those tools requires very little Ember-specific code.

 The prebuilt addons RFC addresses build performance by doing the same kind of work-moving as this design.
 Addons can do much of their building up front, thus saving time when apps are building.
 But it only achieves a speedup when apps happen to be using the same build options that addons authors happened to publish.
 This design takes a different approach that preserves complete freedom for app authors to postprocess all addon Javascript, including dead-code-elimination based on the addon features their app is using.
 The prebuilt addons RFC also doesn’t attempt to specify the contents of the prebuilt trees — it just accepts the current implementation-defined contents.
 This is problematic because shared builds artifacts are long-lived, so it’s worth trying to align them with very general, spec-compliant semantics.